davpin/cf-SpringBootTrader/README.md

 It was created to support workshops and demonstrations of building and using `microservices` architectures and running these in **Cloud Foundry** (although it is possible to run these on other runtimes).

-The workshops follow a series of exercises, or labs, and you can find links to the guides for these below.
+The workshops follow a series of exercises, or labs, and you can find links to the guides for these exercises below.

 #Architecture
 The system is composed of 4 microservices: